-PE Classes for grades 7-12: Students are required to change into the Rogers or WWVA T-shirt and Rogers or WWVA shorts or sweatpants for their respective PE classes.
+PE Classes for grades 7-12: Students are required to change into the Rogers or WWVA t-shirt and Rogers or WWVA shorts or sweatpants for their respective PE classes.

-9-12 Lunch: WWVA T-shirts and WWVA shorts may be changed into for lunch sports.
+9-12 Lunch: WWVA t-shirts and WWVA shorts may be changed into for lunch sports.

-Clothes worn for school events inside or outside of the regular school day should reflect Christian values and be appropriate and modest.
-Logos, graphics, or words that are in any way offensive, that depict violence, drugs, illicit substances, alcoholic beverages, sexually suggestive topics, or political parties/opinions are not acceptable.
+Clothes worn for school events outside of the regular school day should reflect Christian values and be appropriate and modest.
+Logos, graphics, or words that are in any way offensive, that depict violence, drugs, illicit substances, alcoholic beverages, sexually suggestive topics, and musical groups are not acceptable.